celo-org/docs/docs/getting-started/running-oracles.md

 :::warning

-Using Forno or other public full node providers to run the oracles in production is strongly unencouraged.
+Using Forno or other public full node providers to run the oracles in production is strongly discouraged.
 Oracles doing so wouldn't be elegible for rewards.

 :::

-The oracle is configured by passing individual enviroment variables or an env file when starting the Docker container.
-You'll need to create a env file named `.env.prod` in your oracle VM.
+The oracle is configured by passing individual environment variables or an env file when starting the Docker container.
+You'll need to create an env file named `.env.prod` in your oracle VM.
 A template env file in a format accepted by Docker can be found in the [Github repository](https://github.com/celo-org/celo-oracle/blob/main/.env.prod).
 A list of all the available, as well as required variables, can be found [here](https://github.com/celo-org/celo-oracle/blob/main/README-config.md).

 ### Running with HSM